2021- Kathy Peiss, Information Hunters: When Librarians, Soldiers, and Spies Banded Together in World War II Europe

 1997 – Ellen Gruber Garvey, The Adman in the Parlor: Magazines and the Gendering of Consumer Culture, 1880s-1910s (Oxford University Press, 1996)

-The George A. and Jean S. DeLong Book History Book Prize 2018
+The George A. and Jeanne S. DeLong Book History Book Prize

-In announcing the Prize at SHARP’s annual conference in Sydney, Australia, Claire Squires, SHARP’s Director of Publications and Awards commented:
+In announcing the Prize at SHARP’s virtual conference judge Archie Dick commented: